-Oregon Project Independence (OPI) is a needs-based program and it is funded by the state of Oregon.
-To get help through Oregon Project Independence you have to:
+Oregon Project Independence (OPI) provides limited in-home services to people who need a little help to continue living independently in their own homes.
+OPI is a needs-based program and is funded by the state of Oregon.

-- need help from another person with Activities of Daily Living, such as walking, eating, going to the bathroom, and bathing
+- Need help from another person with Activities of Daily Living, such as walking, dressing, eating, going to the bathroom, and bathing.

 There is a sliding scale fee for this program.
 The cost is based on monthly household income minus household’s monthly medical costs.